BenjaminVigreux/Rdvark/content/post/2021-12-29-pretty-choropleth-maps-with-sf-and-ggplot2/index.markdown

 The format we want to import geographic boundaries in is called ‘GeoJSON.’
 This is a format that is specifically designed to encode geographic data structures.
-Getting this format takes a bit of navigating.
+Getting this format from the ONS websitetakes a bit of navigating.
 From the page linked above, we click on “View Full Details.”

 ![screenshot of a standard ONS Open Geography Portal page for geographic boundaries](screenshots/screenshot-1.png)

 This will take us to a new page.
 On this new page, we scroll down to find the section “View API Resources” and copy the GeoJSON link.

 ![screenshot of the “View API Resources” section](screenshots/screenshot-2.png)

 To load the geographic boundaries in R, we use this GeoJSON link as an argument of the read_sf() function, as shown below.
 The read_sf() function will do its job, which is to retrieve the information from the ONS website and import it into R.

 ``` r
 GeoJSON_url <- "https://opendata.arcgis.com/datasets/69d8b52032024edf87561fb60fe07c85_0.geojson"